Hampton & Richmond Borough F.C.: The nickname

 The club is nicknamed the Beavers and there is some debate as to its origins.
 The ground is known as Beveree – after the nearby house from whose grounds it was originally part of – and it lies adjacent to Beaver Close, which would seem to suggest as to where the tag originates although Beaver Close was built after the ground.

 Following the renaming of the club from Hampton to Hampton & Richmond Borough, occasionally 'come on the Borough' is heard but generally, the fans prefer 'Beavers' to anything else, which is reflected in the naming of the club's youth group as the 'Hampton Beavers' and the supporters sometimes referring to themselves self-deprecatingly as the 'Beaver Patrol'.
 An alternative and somewhat humorous chant often heard emanating from the crowds behind the home goal is 'Up the Beavers'.

 Club rivals

-Hampton & Richmond's main football rivalry is with Staines Town.
-The two sides have played against each other in the 'Thames-side Derby' many times, the most recent encounter being in Boxing Day 2016 when the Beavers won 3–2 at Beveree.
+Hampton & Richmond Borough's main football rivalry was with Staines Town.
+The two sides played against each other in the 'Thames-side Derby' many times, the most recent encounter being in Boxing Day 2016 when the Beavers won 3–2 at Beveree.
 The rivalry started around 40 years ago when the two sides played each other in a thrilling match.
-Thames-side Derby matches tend to attract a much increased crowd figure.
+Thames-side Derby matches tended to attract a much-increased crowd figure.
+Staines would dissolve in 2022, due to financial mismanagement.